qmk/qmk_firmware/docs/feature_macros.md

 #### Super ALT/TAB

-This marco will register `KC_LALT` and tap `KC_TAB` and wait for 1000ms.
-If the key is taped again it will send another `KC_TAP`, if there is no tap then unregister `KC_LALT`.
-Thus allowing you to cycle through windows.
+This macro will register `KC_LALT` and tap `KC_TAB`, then wait for 1000ms.
+If the key is tapped again, it will send another `KC_TAB`; if there is no tap, `KC_LALT` will be unregistered, thus allowing you to cycle through windows.

 ```c
 bool is_alt_tab_active = false;    # ADD this near the begining of keymap.c